msutter/capture_output_streams/README.md

 great gitup gem to update my local git branches.

-I also wanted to control and format the console output of my own cli tools, But the author of the Gitup gem uses 'puts' and 'system' statement in his code and I did not want to alter his code.
+I also wanted to control and format the console output of my own cli tools, but the author of the git-up gem uses 'puts' and 'system' statement in his code and I did not want to alter his code.

 Here an example with the git-up gem.

-git-up is a command line utility, but I wanted to use it inmy code.
+git-up is a command line utility, but I wanted to use it in my code.
 So, to sync a repo, one would do:

     [1] pry(main)> require 'git-up'